Manage Jupyter notebook servers

 Stop the Jupyter server

 To stop any running server, switch to the Jupyter Server tool window and click the icon or select the corresponding command in the Jupyter Quick List.
-Preview the status in the tool window.
+Preview the status in the Server Log window.

 Once you have shut down the server, the current session is terminated.
 When you start the server next time using the icon or the Jupyter Quick List, execution results for all previous sessions and all notebooks will be lost.